neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 A function `create_final_image(img, warped, left_fitx, right_fitx, Minv, left_curvature)` makes drawn image.

 The fist argument is the original image.
 The second one is wrapped images with polyfit line.
-The third and fourth is polygitted x coordinates of left and right lanes.
+The third and fourth is polyfitted x coordinates of left and right lanes.
 They are used to compute offset of the vehicle.
-Minv is used to compute inverse perspectrive.
+Minv is used to compute inverse perspective.
 The last argument is used to plot curvature of lane.

 Following is one example from the `test_images`.